dativebase/dativebase/docker-compose/README.rst

 Docker and Linux
 --------------------------------------------------------------------------------

-To use Docker on Linux as a non-root user, add your user to the "docker" group with something like::
+To use Docker on Linux as a non-root user, add your user to the ``docker`` group with something like::

     $ sudo usermod -aG docker <user>

 Remember that you will have to log out and back in for this to take effect.

-.. warning:: Adding a user to the "docker" group will grant the ability to run containers which can be used to obtain root privileges on the docker host.
+.. warning:: Adding a user to the ``docker`` group will grant the ability to run containers which can be used to obtain root privileges on the docker host.
    Refer to `docker daemon attack surface`_ for more information.